+\textbf{\\Projected Gauss-Seidel.} Due to its easy implementation and the possibility to early-stop it, the projected Gauss-Seidel (PGS) algorithm\,(Alg.~\ref{alg:lcppgs}) algorithm represents an attractive alternative and was widely adopted as the default solver by many physics engines, such as in Bullet \cite{coumans2021}, PhysX \cite{physx}, ODE \cite{ode:2008}, and DART \cite{DART,werling2021fast} simulators.
 This iterative algorithm loops on contact points and successively updates the normal and tangent contact forces.
 Because PGS works separately on each contact point, the update compensates for the current errors due to the estimated forces from other contact points.
-Yet, as illustrated in the experimental section~\ref{sec:exp}, this process induces the emergence of internal forces during the resolution.
-Moreover, Gauss-Seidel-like approaches are similar to what is also known as block coordinate descent in the optimization literature.
+Yet, as illustrated in the experimental section~\ref{sec:exp}, this process induces the emergence of internal forces during the solving.
+Moreover, Gauss-Seidel-based approaches are similar to what is also known as block coordinate descent in the optimization literature.
 As first-order algorithms, they do not benefit from improved convergence rates or robustness with respect to their conditioning, unlike second-order algorithms.

-In parallel, the linearization of the second-order cone causes the loss of the isotropy for frictions, as stated by Coulomb's law.
-By choosing the axes for the facets of the pyramid and due to the maximum dissipation principle, one incidentally biases the friction forces towards the corners, as illustrated in Fig.~\ref{fig:lcp_bias}.
-This error is sometimes mitigated by increasing the number of facets which also comes at the cost of more computations.\\
+In parallel, the linearization of the second-order cone causes the loss of the isotropy for friction, as stated by Coulomb's law.
+By choosing the axes for the facets of the pyramid and due to the maximum dissipation principle, it is established that one incidentally biases the friction forces towards the corners \cite{trinkle1997dynamic,acary2008numerical}, as illustrated in Fig.~\ref{fig:lcp_bias}.
+This error is sometimes mitigated by increasing the number of facets, which also comes at the cost of more computations.\\